YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that a job interrupt had been signaled but that there was an error compiling the $ZINTERRUPT string.
 This message is sent to the operator log facility and if at the direct mode prompt or executing a direct mode command to the user console.

-Action: Correct the $ZINTERRUPT to contain valid YottaDB/GT.M commands.
+Action: Correct the $ZINTERRUPT to contain valid YottaDB commands.

 -------------------
 ERRWZTRAP